Teen Depression (cont.)

-- Cognitive component: This helps to identify the thoughts and assumptions that influence the teen's behaviors, particularly those that may predispose the sufferer to being depressed.
+- Cognitive component: This aspect of CBT helps to identify the thoughts and assumptions and ways of thinking that influence the teen's behaviors, particularly those that may predispose the sufferer to being depressed.

 - Behavioral component: This employs behavior-modification techniques to teach the teenager more effective strategies for dealing with problems.

 The major types of antidepressant medications prescribed for adults are the selective serotonin reuptake inhibitors (SSRIs), the tricyclic antidepressants (TCAs), and the atypical antidepressants.
 TCAs are sometimes prescribed in adults in severe cases of depression or when SSRI medications don't work but have been determined not to be largely effective in treating teen depression.
 The monoamine oxidase inhibitors (MAOIs) have fallen out of favor as antidepressants, particularly in adolescents, because of the negative interactions this group of medications can have with numerous foods and medications.